 Hittite Microwave Earnings Preview

-Watch Hittite Microwave's (NAS: HITT) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Thursday, Oct.
-20. Hittite Microwave designs and develops high performance integrated circuits, modules and subsystems for technically demanding radio frequency, microwave, and millimeterwave applications.
+Hittite Microwave (NAS: HITT) didn't hit the Street's expectations last quarter, but investors hope that it will rebound this quarter.
+The company will unveil its latest earnings on Thursday, April 26.
+Hittite Microwave Corporation designs and develops high performance integrated circuits, modules and subsystems for technically demanding radio frequency, microwave and millimeterwave applications.

 What analysts say:

-- Revenue Forecasts: On average, analysts predict $69.1 million in revenue this quarter.
-That would represent a rise of 7.7% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $61.9 million in revenue this quarter.
+That would represent a decline of 7.9% from the year-ago quarter.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 96.3% giving it an "outperform" rating.
-The community at large concurs with the All-Stars, with 96.4% assigning it a rating of "outperform."
+CAPS All-Stars are enthusiastically backing the stock, with 94.7% assigning it an "outperform" rating.
+Most of the community agrees with the All-Stars, with 96% granting it a rating of "outperform."
 Hittite Microwave has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 At the time this article was published Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.